Sir William Talbot, 1st Baronet: Parliament of 1613–1615

 On 13 April 1613 Talbot was elected to the Irish Parliament 1613–1615 as MP for County Kildare, and became the unofficial legal adviser to the Roman Catholic party in the Irish House of Commons (they were a minority in the House, but a large one).
 Thomas Ryves, a close ally of the new Speaker, complained to the Westminster government that Talbot had abetted the return to Parliament of two schismatics.
 During the stormy scenes which marked the election of the speaker in the Irish House of Commons, culminating with one of the rival speakers (a fat man) sitting on the other, Talbot urged that the House should first purge itself of members elected by illegal means.

-On 30 May Talbot was appointed by the House as one of the deputies to represent to James I the corrupt practices employed in the elections to secure a Protestant majority, and the arbitrary treatment of the Anglo-Irish Catholics.
+On 30 May 1613 Talbot was appointed by the House as one of the deputies to represent to James I the corrupt practices employed in the elections to secure a Protestant majority, and the arbitrary treatment of the Anglo-Irish Catholics.
 He crossed to England in July, and was examined by the Privy Council on his conduct in the Irish House of Commons.
 During the discussion of this question, Archbishop George Abbot demanded Talbot's opinion on a book (probably the Defensio fidei Catholicae adversus Anglicanae sectae errores) in which (he said) Francisco Suárez openly maintained the right of Catholics to kill a heretical king.
-Talbot hesitated, but acknowledged James as the lawful King.
-The Council was not satisfied with his answers, and on 17 July Talbot was committed to the Tower of London.
-On 13 November 1613 the Star Chamber sentenced him to a fine of £10,000.
+Talbot hesitated, but acknowledged James I as the lawful king.
+The council was not satisfied with his answers, and on 17 July Talbot was committed to the Tower of London.
+On 13 November the Star Chamber sentenced him to a fine of £10,000.
 On 5 July 1614 Talbot was released and allowed to return to Ireland, and the fine was probably remitted.
-The King, on releasing him, disclaimed any intention of forcing the Irish Catholics to change their religion.
+James I, on releasing him, disclaimed any intention of forcing the Irish Catholics to change their religion.
 From this time on Talbot became a supporter of the government, but took little part in politics.

 Baronet

 On 4 February 1623 Talbot was created a baronet and thus became Sir William.
-Subsequently he received various grants of land.
+Subsequently, he received various grants of land.

 The Graces

-In 1628 Talbot travelled to England to see the King as one of the 11 agents sent by the Irish to negotiate the Graces.
+In 1628 Talbot travelled to England to see the new king Charles I as one of the 11 agents sent by the Irish to negotiate the Graces.

 Death

-Talbot died on 16 March 1634 and is buried in Laraghbryan Cemetery outside Maynooth.
+Talbot died on 16 March 1634 and was buried in Laraghbryan Cemetery outside Maynooth.
 He was succeeded by his eldest son Robert as the 2nd baronet.